 DATA ENTRY: If Form MYP exists, the 1st and 2nd Subsequent Year data for each revenue and expenditure section will be extracted; if not, enter data for the two subsequent years.
-All other data are extracted or calculated.

 Explanations must be entered for each category if the percent change for any year exceeds the county office's explanation percentage range.